CeciliaHoof/QuestForge/README.md

 2. Enhanced Graphics:
     - Introduce more ASCII art graphics to enhance the visual appeal.
-    - Add graphical elements for quests, characters, and guild management.
+    - Add graphical elements for quests, characters, and party management.

 3. Expanded Gameplay:
     - Introduce new gameplay mechanics and features.
-    - Explore additional interactions between adventurers, quests, and the guild.
+    - Explore additional interactions between adventurers, quests, and the party.

 Feel free to contribute and share your ideas for the future development of QuestForge!

-[def]: QuestF